 And finally, this combination returns the text in sentence case.

 Yes, that’s it.

 Convert to Sentence Case for More than One Sentence

 The formula we have learned above is simple and easy to apply.
-But, do you have the same thought in your mind which I have right now?
+But, do you have the same thought in your mind that I have right now?

-We do need a different formula which can convert a text into the sentence case when we have more than one sentence.
+We do need a different formula that can convert a text into a sentence case when we have more than one sentence.
+Here’s the formula:

 In the second part, we have converted the entire text into the proper case using the proper function.